cedricdd/CodinGame/Simple Makefiles/Readme.md

 | $^    | All prerequisites of the rule, space-separated, in definition order
 ```

+**Build semantics**

-*Build semantics* Determining what to build.
-If no targets are requested, the default target — the first target named on the first rule line of the makefile — is built.
+*Determining what to build.* If no targets are requested, the default target — the first target named on the first rule line of the makefile — is built.

-*Prerequisite-first ordering* Before a target is built, all of its prerequisites must be fully built.
+*Prerequisite-first ordering.* Before a target is built, all of its prerequisites must be fully built.
 A target that has no rule at all is assumed to already exist (like a source file checked into version control); it requires no actions and has no prerequisites of its own.

-*Lexicographic tie-breaking* When the dependency graph leaves the order between two targets unconstrained, the one whose name is lexicographically smaller is built first.
+*Lexicographic tie-breaking.* When the dependency graph leaves the order between two targets unconstrained, the one whose name is lexicographically smaller is built first.
 This applies both to prerequisites listed in a rule and to multiple targets requested on the command line.

-*Built once* Each target is built at most once, even if multiple targets depend on it.
+*Built once.* Each target is built at most once, even if multiple targets depend on it.

-*Actions only when defined* A target that has no action lines produces no output, but its prerequisites are still built.
+*Actions only when defined.* A target that has no action lines produces no output, but its prerequisites are still built.

-*Timestamps ignored* Unlike real make, this processor does not check whether files are up to date.
+*Timestamps ignored.* Unlike real make, this processor does not check whether files are up to date.
 Every target that has action lines is unconditionally rebuilt.

-*Cycle detection* Before any build begins, the entire dependency graph is checked for circular dependencies.
+*Cycle detection.* Before any build begins, the entire dependency graph is checked for circular dependencies.
 If a cycle exists anywhere in the graph — even among targets not being built — the build is aborted.

-*Example*
+---

+Example

 The following makefile compiles two source files into object files, then links them into a program.
 No targets are explicitly requested, so the default target all is built.
 ```
 all: main.o util.o